Julian Knight (murderer): Hoddle Street massacre

-On the evening of Sunday, 9 August 1987, Knight began firing his weapon multiple times in Hoddle Street in the Melbourne suburb of Clifton Hill.
-The shootings resulted in the deaths of seven people, and serious injury to nineteen others.
+On the evening of Sunday, 9 August 1987, Knight began firing two rifles and a shotgun on Hoddle Street in the Melbourne suburb of Clifton Hill.
+The shootings resulted in the deaths of seven people and serious injury to nineteen others.
 After a police chase lasting more than thirty minutes, Knight was apprehended in nearby Fitzroy North and arrested for the shootings.

-During the trial, it was asserted that Knight has a personality disorder with hysterical features.
-He was sentenced to seven concurrent terms of life imprisonment with a non-parole period of 27 years.
+During the trial, it was asserted that Knight had a personality disorder with hysterical features.
+Knight plead guilty to 7 counts of murder and 46 counts of attempted murder, and was sentenced to seven concurrent terms of life imprisonment with a non-parole period of 27 years.

 The Hoddle Street massacre has been the subject of several books, and two Australian TV documentaries: ABC TV's Hoddle Street (1988) and GTV Channel 9's Hoddle Street (2007).

 Prison life

-Knight is an inmate in the mainstream section of the maximum security Port Phillip Prison near Melbourne.
-He has initiated many legal challenges to the Victorian government while imprisoned.
+Knight is an inmate in the protection section of the maximum security Port Phillip Prison near Melbourne.
+He has initiated many legal challenges to the Victoria Government while imprisoned.
 Knight's challenges often concern events and occurrences arising during his imprisonment and his dissatisfaction with prison management and prison discipline.
-He has spent twelve years of his sentence in High Security management facilities.
+He has spent twelve years of his sentence in high-security management facilities.